divyashah/My_New_Website/content/project/period-abroad/index.md

 # {{< figure src="irim-lab.jpg" title="Me with Prof. Kim and the other IRIM Lab members" lightbox="true" >}}
 ---

-## Design of Pronation-Supination Joint with Tendon Decoupling
+## Design of Constant Length Tendon Routing Mechanism through Axial Joint

 This research project was a part of the period-abroad during the PhD, from July to October 2019.
 It was achieved in collaboration with the [Interactive Robotics and Innovative Mechanism (IRIM)](https://www.youtube.com/channel/UCj1NluENvVHth1V74dohlcw) Lab at [Korea University of Technology and Education (KOREATECH)](https://www.koreatech.ac.kr/eng.do) in Cheonan, South Korea.
-The project involved concept design and prototyping for a pronation-supination (forearm) joint mechanism with multiple tendon routings to allow for decoupled motions.
+The project involved concept design and prototyping of a constant length tendon routing mechanism through axial joint, or the pronation-supination (forearm) joint per se, for multiple tendons achieving decoupled motions.

 {{% alert note %}}
-More details about the project to follow ...
+For more details about the project refer to the conference publication for [IEEE/ASME AIM 2020]({{<ref "../publication/constant-2020/" >}})
 {{% /alert %}}

 ---
 #### Supervisors

-- **Yong-Jae Kim**; Associate Professor, IRIM Lab @ KOREATECH
+- [**Yong-Jae Kim**]({{<ref "../authors/yong-jae-kim/" >}}); Associate Professor, IRIM Lab @ KOREATECH